Type to search

 Dynamic Microphones

-Dynamic microphones capture sound by having sound waves hit their diaphragm, causing the attached coil to move and ultimately mimic the sound.
-They are built to withstand high sound pressure levels, making them ideal for capturing loud sounds in big places.
+Dynamic microphones capture sound by having sound waves hit their diaphragm, causing the attached coil to move and generate an electrical signal.
+Dynamic mics are built to withstand high sound pressure levels, making them ideal for capturing loud sounds in big places.

 Due to its built-in features and custom-built, a dynamic mic can deliver top-quality sound despite any movement in the room or if it’s handheld.
-This makes the dynamic microphone a go-to for big places, loud events, and live performances where you want to fill and cover every corner of an area.
+Dynamic mics have a thick diaphragm that limits their frequency response, making them excellent in handling noise.
+This is also the reason why the dynamic microphone is a go-to for big places, loud events, and live performances where you want to fill and cover every corner of an area.
 We’ve sourced the best dynamic mics out there in case you’re interested in going loud and big.

 Condenser Microphones

-Condenser microphones capture sound by having sound waves press against their diaphragm causing their fixed plate to move and mimic the sound in great detail and accuracy.
-They are built with lightweight and thin diaphragms, making them ideal for capturing more intricate and intimate sounds in closed and studio settings.
+Compared to dynamic mics, condenser microphones rely on capacitance to generate an electrical signal.
+This means that condenser mics capture sound by having sound waves press against their diaphragm causing their fixed plate to move and mimic the sound in great detail and accuracy.
+Condenser microphones are built with light weight and thin diaphragms, making them ideal for capturing more intricate and intimate sounds in closed and studio settings.

-Due to their built-in features and custom-built, condenser microphones are more sensitive and responsive to vocals and high frequencies.
-This makes them the go-to microphones for recording vocals, audio tracks, voiceovers, drum overheads, and instruments like acoustic guitars in controlled settings.
+Due to their built-in features and custom build, condenser microphones are more sensitive and responsive to vocals and high frequencies.
+This makes condenser mics the go-to microphones for recording vocals, audio tracks, voiceovers, drum overheads, and instruments like acoustic guitars in controlled settings.
+Condenser mics are also often more expensive than dynamic mics.

 How to Choose a Studio Microphone